autodatadirect/use-async-ops/README.md

 ### `reducer : Function`

-The `reducer` is a Redux reducer function that can added to an app's reducer to keep the store updated with the status about the latest async-ops calls.
+The `reducer` is a Redux reducer function that can be added to an app's reducer to keep the store updated with the status about the latest async-ops calls.
 It must be put under the key 'asyncops' which can be imported from the async-ops package as `STORE_DOMAIN`.

 ### `loadingSelector : Function`